Detroit Free Press Gives Their Opinion

 I think we should be careful not to over-use that word as some sort of measuring stick though because even those things, Xi speaks of about Halo3, just like 95% of most of the stuff/idea's you'll find in even the legendary AAA games of yesterday have all in some shape or form been done before. -The KEY is taking a older idea and by re-doing/reshaping/molding it into a new one and successfuly doing it better than most games in the past have done....WITHOUT totally messing up all the standard things that work well in the genre. -This is why Halo excels because its an overall great shooter, with a great story, that has plenty of innovation, and of course the online multiplayer will keep you playing it for more hrs than what is probably reccomended for a healthy lifestyle.

--In the end you can have all the "innovation" in the world but it won't change the fact that a great "shooter", is a [email protected]
+-In the end you can have all the "innovation" in the world but it won't change the fact that a great "shooter", is a kick@ss game where the goal is to have a fun and exciting environment for "shooting" your enemy. -Again, this is WHY Halo is a awesome game.

 #7.1 WafflesID, I also work alot and I don't get to play nearly as much as I like, thankfully at my job I use the computer all day long (which is why I can comment on N4G so much in my spare time) but either way I've never been nearly as good as those who play all day long, although I don't mind smack talk that much, I do hate the racial and just plain old foul mouthed little punks, thankfully with Halo3 it will be very quick and easy to shut them up with the brand new "A-hole" button feature.
 As far as skill level the ranking system is suppose to help but some will always be a whole lot better than us, given how much they play, I suggest finding some buddies who you know that like it also but aren't hardore everyday players and inviting them to game with you, thats the best experience ever....and even then a lil trash talk amongst friends who don't take it too far is alot more enjoyable.